azurept/csc/README.md

 2. Kubernetes Bootcamp
 3. Data Bootcamp

-For each challenge you will find:
+For each of these challenges you will find:

 1. Brief **description** of how the challenge/bootcamp works
 2. Sample **presentation file** to present to the customer